w3f/General-Grants-Program/grants/speculative/open_web3_stack.md

 | 1. | Basic Guardian feature complete | support Substrate generic chain tasks; able to configure by yaml |
 | 2.  | Implementation for Kusama & Acala | Implement Substrate generic tasks e.g. query, implement Acala stablecoin tasks, e.g. monitor loans, various auctions; implement a bot example using task to monitor auction events, bid for auctions etc. |
 | 3.  | Documentation | Documentation, examples and tutorials will be provided for using these libraries |

-**Guardian features**
-The goal is to **by mere configuration**, we can set up a `Guardian` for a chain of concern, and a number of tasks for monitoring and execution
-- tasks might be monitoring margin positions
-- with arguments (e.g. monitor EUR and JPY pools)
-- with conditions (if collateral < 110%)
-- and actions (e.g. post to database service, or execute a script)

-See the intended outcome of Guardian [here](https://github.com/open-web3-stack/guardian/issues/1)

 ### Milestone 3